shivshankardayal/Kunjika/README.md

 At present I am working on Couchbase optimization for Kunjika and I have decided that it will remain purely a QA platform with little or no social features.

+I believe that keeping it minimalistic is best and very few new features will be introduced.
+The atom feed is the best way to watch the QA activity.
+In few days I will freeze the new features and do a final alpha release.